What Do You Do When Family Members and Relatives Ask For Your Financial Support?

 Lending out money or giving financial support to family members and relatives is often an emotional experience.
 Nevertheless, I think that we should learn how to handle the situation as objectively as possible.
 By letting our emotions and pity control our decisions, we could end up in our own financial mess.

 After that, tell them that you would need some time to think about it.
-Be clear that the reason why you’re asking them to wait is because you want to assess your finances.
+Be clear that the reason why you’re asking them to wait is that you want to assess your finances.
 Make them understand that you’re currently not in the best position to commit to anything.

-You’re next step is to naturally assess your own financial situation if you could afford to give your support.
+Your next step is to naturally assess your own financial situation if you could afford to give your support.
 Again, we realize the value of tracking our expenses and the importance of having a personal budget.

-You should also be aware that it may seem that you can afford to lend out the money now but don’t forget to consider your needs in the coming weeks or months.
+You should also be aware that it may seem that you can afford to lend out the money now, but don’t forget to consider your needs in the coming weeks or months.

 What does this mean?

 In my friend’s case, rather than giving her aunt the money for his cousin’s tuition.
 He writes out a check payable to the school.
-Likewise, rather than giving his cousin allowance for books and other school requirements, he asks her to give him the list and buys them personally.
+Likewise, rather than giving his cousin an allowance for books and other school requirements, he asks her to give him the list and buys them personally.

 This will ensure that your hard-earned money is being put to proper use instead of being spent on unnecessary expenses.